Paul's Thorn in the Flesh

 But by far, this was not the only harassment of Jesus that was done by Satan and his messengers, for we read in Hebrews...

 Therefore, if God the Father spared not His own Son, He was not going to spare Paul.
-I'm sure Paul already knew it, but thought he might ask anyway.
+I'm sure Paul already knew the answer, but thought he might ask anyway.
 Also, Paul mentions that he asked this 3 times, it may have been years between each time - who knows?

 Now back to what we stated at the beginning...
 When there is controversy over a verse: Satan is by confusion attempting to hide important truths.